 From Python Basics to My Own Django Server: How I Built and Self-Hosted My Website

 And the whole thing really started because I took a damn Python fundamentals course on Udemy.
 One beginner class.
-Suddenly I'm spinning up virtual machines, messing with Linux, and pretending I’m some kind of system administrator (hint, I am...).
+Suddenly I'm making use of my past knowledge and spinning up virtual machines, messing with Linux, and pretending I’m some kind of system administrator (hint, I am...).
 What started as “print(‘Hello World’)” somehow escalated into a self-hosted Django site running on an ESXi VM, protected by Cloudflare Tunnel, sitting on Ubuntu 24.04, with a generous dose of AI babysitting me through every panic attack.

 Learning the Fundamentals